-Katharine Flatley Burns Mrs. Flatley Burns is the founder and director of the Women’s Justice Initiative, an organization that provides legal services, education and gender-based violence prevention programs to women living in rural Guatemala.
+4. Kate Flatley Burns, Founding Board Member (2011-19) Founder and director of the Women’s Justice Initiative, an organization that provides legal services, education and gender-based violence prevention programs to women living in rural Guatemala.
 She originally moved to Guatemala in 2004 to work for a NGO promoting access to education in rural communities.
 Mrs. Flatley holds a B.A in Anthropology from Yale University and a J.D from the University of Virginia.
 She is a member of the Virginia State Bar.
-Mrs. Flately Burns married to Billy Burns, a longtime Antigua resident, and her daughter attends AIS.
+Mrs. Flately Burns married to Billy Burns, a longtime Antigua resident, and her daughters attend AIS.

 5. Rafael Coelho, Founding Board Member (2011-2019) Universidad de San Andrés, M.B.A.
 Universidad de San Andrés, M.B.A.
 Rafael is the founder and director of Central BTS, a global marketing firm specializing in branding and online marketing and sales solutions for business.
 Rafael resides in Argentina with his wife Agustina, a speech and learning disabilities specialist, and their four children.

 Jose Juan Serra, Board Member (2013-17) Ronald J. Marino (2017-19) Kristen Otsby (2011-2018) Jessica Hammer Benaim (2019)